blinkbear/psi-perf-ds/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-To deploy a sidecar follow these simple steps.
+To deploy a sidecar follow these steps.

 ### Prerequisites

-The host machine for all the nodes on the cluster must be using cgroupv2.

 #### Minimum versions:
 * `Docker 20.10`
 * `Linux 5.2`
 * `Kubernetes 1.17`

+The host machine for all the nodes on the cluster must be using cgroupv2.

-#### Check Availability
+#### Check CgroupV2 Availability
 Ensure that your machine has cgroupv2 available:

 ```sh